University of Wisconsin Oshkosh

 Oshkosh, WI 54901

-For excellence in teaching, Lattery was named UW-System Wisconsin Teaching Scholar (2006) and Wisconsin Teaching Fellow (2000).
-Recent professional positions include: President of the Wisconsin Association of Physics Teachers, Director of the Modeling Physical Science program, Chair of the American Association of Physics Teachers Committee on the History and Philosophy of Physics, and most recently, Graduate Program Coordinator of the Masters of Science in Education (MSE) Physics Track program.
+Dr. Lattery is currently the President of the Wisconsin Association of Physics Teachers and Wisconsin Modeling Teaching Association.
+For excellence in teaching, Lattery was named UW-System Wisconsin Teaching Scholar and Wisconsin Teaching Fellow.
+Recent professional positions include: President of the Director of the Modeling Physical Science program, Chair of the American Association of Physics Teachers Committee on the History and Philosophy of Physics, and most recently, Graduate Program Coordinator of the Masters of Science in Education (MSE) Physics Track program.
+He has served as a National Science Foundation panelist for the TUES, MSP, and STEM+C programs.
 He currently holds the rank of Professor of Physics.

-Lattery is engaged in a variety of theoretical and experimental studies of student model formation and development in introductory physics (Spencer Foundation, Grant #200800161).
-His research interests include physics education, standardized testing, and the history and philosophy of science.
-The author of many peer-reviewed research articles, Lattery has published in such diverse journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.
+Dr. Lattery is author of Deep Learning in Introductory Physics (2017) and is engaged in a variety of theoretical and experimental studies of student model formation and development.
+His research interests include physics education, experimental particle physics, and the history and philosophy of science.
+The author of many peer-reviewed research articles, Dr. Lattery has published in such diverse journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.